bcgov/forestry-digital-services/collections/_applications/system.md

 FDS’s system meets the [Web Content Accessibility Guidelines (WCAG) double A standard](https://www.w3.org/WAI/WCAG2AA-Conformance).
 This is the international standard for accessible websites and application interfaces.

-For more information about the system, see our [Forestry Digital Services - Service Design video](https://www.youtube.com/watch?v=pWMhSRMOcz0) video.
+For more information about the system, see our [Forestry Digital Services - Service Design video](https://www.youtube.com/watch?v=pWMhSRMOcz0).